mac-s-g/react-json-view/README.md

 ![alt text](https://github.com/mac-s-g/react-json-view/blob/master/doc/output-example-solarized-2.png?raw=true "Base-16 Theme Example")

 #### Use Your Own Theme
-You can supply your own base-16 theme spec to the `theme` prop.
+You can supply your own base-16 theme object.

 ### onEdit Interaction
 Click the pencil icon to initialize an edit